Empty Pallet Storage: What Not to Do

 One way to deal with a mass of pallets without covering your staging areas in stacks is to use dead space.
 While you typically don’t have the rack space to store idle pallets, many facilities have had success with over-dock-door pallet storage racking.
 This is often unused space, and can be converted to pallet storage with specialized racks.

-Damaged pallets are inherently unsafe and frequently, they’re blamed in product damage incidents.
+Damaged pallets are inherently unsafe, They are also a factor in product damage incidents.
 When a pallet is splintered on its ends, it has a good chance of cutting or scraping workers who handle it.
 When it has protruding nails or fasteners, it’s even more unsafe.
 If it’s missing boards, stringers, or other components, it can break under a load, or while being transported by forklift.
 It can tilt or lean while stored in racks.
 That’s unsafe for workers, and can result in a spilled pallet and lots of inventory damage.

 NOTE: As with all safety advice on this website and in our literature, this is general in nature, and is derived from what are believed to be reliable sources.
 Please consult a safety engineer for specifics regarding safe storage of pallets or any other material in your facility.
 This is an article for informational purposes and may not cover other issues relating to safe pallet storage.